len-ro/retroAlbum/README.md

 # Retro Album

 This is a one day project which is the result of the need to generate a photo album for my photos at the end of my photo processing workflow.
+Why retro?
+Because after searching for a day for the "right" album I decided it's better to write a simple one myself like in the old times, remember?

 It responds to the following functional needs:

 * generate a html photo album using a masonry responsive layout
 * understands photo metadata